RookeriesDevelopment/rook-android-sdks-docs/rook-auth/README.md

 # Rook authorization SDK

+> [!WARNING]
+> This SDK has been deprecated and won't receive updates.
+All SDKs which had a dependency on rook-auth were
+> updated to manage their own authorization.

 This is the main SDK required by all rook SDKs to enable their usage.

 ## Features